 B&H # BWUVMC67 MFR # 66-070236

-"V good...love it...They're the best, plain and simple....I found most of them are using a cheap UV filter with the L lens...
+"V good...love it...Much easier to clean than Hoya HD2 filters....I found most of them are using a cheap UV filter with the L lens...
 If you paid such amount of money to buy L series lens, please, invest more to buy a good UV filter or use the lens without filter."See more

 B&H # TIUVP72 MFR # 72UVP